Retail design: Design elements

 Materiality is another key selling tool.
 The choices made must not only be aesthetically pleasing and persuasive but also functional with a minimal need for maintenance.
 Retail spaces are high traffic areas and are thus exposed to a lot of wear.
 This means that possible finishes of the materials should be durable.
 The warmth of a material will make the space more inviting; a floor that is firm and somewhat buoyant will be more comfortable for that consumer to walk on and thus will allow them to take longer when exploring the store.
 By switching materials throughout the store, zones/areas can be defined.
 For example, by making the path one material and contrasting it against another for the selling areas, consumers are guided through the store.
-Colour is also important to consider; it must not over power or clash against the merchandise but rather create a complementary background for the merchandise.
-As merchandise will change seasonally the interior colours should not be trend based but rather have timeless appeal like neutral based colours.
+Color is also important to consider; it must not over power or clash against the merchandise but rather create a complementary background for the merchandise.
+As merchandise will change seasonally the interior colors should not be trend based but rather have timeless appeal like neutral based colors.

-Visual branding of the store will ensure a memorable experience for the consumer to take with them once they leave the store, ensuring that they will want to return.
-The key factor is consistency exterior branding and signage should continue into the interior; they should attract, stimulate and dramatise the store.
-To ensure consistency the font should be consistent with the font size altering.
-The interior branding should allow the consumer to easily direct themselves through the store.
-Proper placement of sales signs will draw consumers in and show exactly where the cashier is located.
-The branding should reflect what the merchandise is and what the target market would be drawn to.
+Visual branding of the store can create a memorable experience for the consumer to take with them once they leave the store, encouraging their return.
+Examples include consistent exterior branding and signage continuing into the interior, dramatization of the store, or font consistency with font size altering.
+The interior branding can help consumers easily direct themselves through the store.
+Sales signs placement can draw consumers in and show exactly where the cashier is located.
+The branding can reflect the merchandise and what the target market would be drawn to.